-Millions of people around the world are affected with a hritis [1].
-Most common arthritis is the Osteoarthriti (OA) or degenerative arthritis which is defined deterioration of inderness, and articular cartilage, pain in joints and dysfunction among old people [2].
-Largest of the body weight affects the knee joints leading the risk of OA.
+Millions of people around the world are affected with analytics [1].
+Most common arthritis is the Osteoarthritis (OA) or degenerative arthritis which is defined by deterioration of articular cartilage, pain in joints and renderness, and dysfunction among old people [2].
+Largest pair of the body weight affects the knee joints leading to the risk of OA.
 The occurrence of OA is high and it is progressive and global economy is adversely affected due to this [3].
-Factors which physical work activities [4,5].
+Factors which trigger OA in people are age, weight, Body Mass Index (BMI), genetics, occupational activities, history of trauma, and physical work activities [4,5].
 The triggering factors and mechanism for OA quiet remains unclear.

 Report states that in OA patient's bone-related cause of pain because the blood flow is decreased and intraosseous pressure gets elevated [6].
 OA has early vascular components that modify the primary bone perfusion in the affected bone [7].
 Though phlebographic studies in OA reveals that pain is due to impaired vascular clearance from bone and raised intraosseous pressure in the bone marrow near the painful joint.
 But the detailed change of pathophysiology remains unclear [6-8].
-These preceding studies demonstrates higher intraosseous pressure in hip and knee in OA patients compared to people Accepted on May 25, 2017 without OA or pain consists of a normal intraosseous pressure.
-Osteotomy of the proximal femur reduces both intraosseous pressure and the consequent pain with hip OA [6-8].
+These preceding studies demonstrates higher intraosseous pressure in hip and knee in OA patients compared to people without OA or pain consists of a normal intraosseous pressure Osteotomy of the proximal femur reduces both intraosseous pressure and the consequent pain with hip OA [6-8].